Oysteinvikane/DAT251_FPL_Monkey/README.md

 # DAT251 - FPLMonkey
-FPLMonkey is a web application developed as a project in DAT251.
-The web application is set up as a maven project with react as frontend.
+FPLMonkey is a web application developed as a project in DAT251, the web application is set up as a maven project with react as frontend.

 ## React app packaged with Spring Boot.